DevGrow/devgrow.github.io/_posts/2010-11-11-how-i-create-websites-a-look-inside-the-creative-process.markdown

 - redesign
 ---

 Last week, a friend of mine who recently started freelancing asked me to elaborate on my personal web design process.
 I've been doing client work for years and now have essentially a standard routine when working on a new project.
-It goes something like this:<!-- more -->
+It goes something like this: